molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 The function ``genPharmacophore()`` generates and returns the pharmacophore of a molecule.
 The function ``clearFeatureOrientations()`` removes feature orientation information and sets the feature geometry to ``Pharm.FeatureGeometry.SPHERE``.

-The following variables control the alignment process and reported results:
+The following variables control the alignment process and the reported results:

 - *pos_only*: Controls whether only the position of features is considered during alignment
 - *min_pose_rmsd*: Controls the minimum required RMSD between two consecutively output molecule alignment poses